UoB-COMSM0166/2025-group-6/README.md

 *level box on top left corner*
 ![](/assets/images/levelbox.png)

 ### Implementation 🔧

-- 15% ~750 words

-- Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

 Throughout development, three systems required particular focus due to their impact on gameplay: refining the puck’s physics for responsive and realistic movement, implementing scalable AI that adjusts to player skill levels, and designing a power-up and obstacle system that introduces variety and keeps matches unpredictable.
 Each of these elements played a key role in shaping the game’s fast pace, competitive balance, and replayability.